-Andrew Tate and brother depart Romania for the US after travel ban lifted
+Andrew Tate and brother arrive in US after Romania travel ban lifted

 DIICOT said in a statement that the Tates remained “under judicial supervision” and still had to respond to any summons from judicial authorities, with violations “in bad faith” liable to be punished with a “higher custodial measure”.

-A court in Bucharest later on Thursday ruled in favour of an appeal by the Tates to lift the seizure of multiple assets, according to the brothers’ spokesperson, Mateea Petrescu.
+A court in Bucharest also ruled in favour of an appeal by the Tates to lift the seizure of multiple assets, according to the brothers’ spokesperson, Mateea Petrescu.

 The assets include six luxury vehicles, land and properties, and company shares.
 All previously frozen bank accounts have been unfrozen, she said.